 - medications that can reduce dizziness and

 If you have an active infection, your doctor will probably

-In addition to medications, there are several
+In addition to taking medications, there are several

 - Avoid quick changes in position or sudden

 - Sit still during a vertigo attack.

 - Avoid television, computer screens, and bright

 sitting up in a chair and keeping your head still.
-Low lighting is better than darkness or bright lights.
+Low lighting is better for

 If your vertigo continues for a long time, physical and

 Vertigo can interfere with your ability to operate a car or

 Most patients have only a single episode of labyrinthitis.